pivotal/docs-tap/scst-sign/configuring.md

 This component requires extra configuration steps to start verifying your container images properly.

-> **Note**:
+> **Note:**

-> The instructions in this section refer to the deployment namespace of this
-> component.
-In most examples, this will be rendered as the default namespace
+> - The instructions in this section only apply to the deployment namespace of Supply Chain Security Tools - Sign.
+In most cases, this namespace is rendered as the default namespace `image-policy-system`.

-> `image-policy-system`.
->
-> If you deployed this component using a customized namespace specified in the
-> installation values file, make sure to replace `image-policy-system` with the
-> namespace name you specified in `deployment_namespace` to perform the
+> - If you deployed Supply Chain Security Tools - Sign by using a customized namespace specified in the installation values file, replace `image-policy-system` with the namespace name that you specified in `deployment_namespace` before performing the configuration steps.
-> configuration steps.

 ## <a id="create-cip-resource"></a> Create a `ClusterImagePolicy` resource